Travel Guide to Razgrad, Bulgaria

-If you want something to do that is more laid back, visit on of the area's parks.
-Typically, a children's playground and many picnic tables are available for families.
+If you want something to do that is more laid back, visit one of the area’s parks.
+Typically, a children’s playground and many picnic tables are available for families.
 Parks are located near lakes, ponds, and rivers.
 The chance of viewing some wildlife is high.

 There are six main hotels or bed and breakfasts in Razgrad.
 Some have restaurants and others are more low-key and offer only the basics.

 Hotel Aktsent offers six single rooms, six double rooms, and two suites.
 The in-house restaurant has two seating areas.
 The interior dining area has fifty seats.
 There is an outdoor seating patio with forty seats and is only open in the summer months.
 Private bathrooms, radio alarm clocks, minibars, telephones, and room service are all standard.
 Outdoor gardens and an in-ground swimming pool are available for guestsâ€™ use.